The Pillage of Rome (The Play)

 ALARIC.

-I shall burn it down then, to shame them, as they have shamed my people in bondage!
+Then I shall burn it to shame them, for they have shamed my people in bondage!

-Are ye truly barbarians that ye must impose upon us thy selfish manhood?
+Are ye truly barbarians, that ye must impose thy selfish manhood upon us?

 ALARIC.

 Galla Placidia.
 We meet again!
-How ironic is it that thou callest us barbarians, when 'tis thee that gave thy consent to the Roman Senate present to execute Serena, the former wife of the proscribed Stilicho and a cousin of the Emperor Honorius.
+How ironic that thou callest us barbarians, when it was thou who consented with the Roman Senate to execute Serena—the former wife of the proscribed Stilicho and cousin to thy brother.
 Hast thou forgotten that Serena was then strangled to death?
 Thou art no different than the corrupted members of the Senate.
-Thou shalt be my slave!
+Thou shall be my slave!

 GALLA PLACIDIA.

-Pelagius, a Roman monk from Britain steps forward to address Alaric and his warriors.
+Pelagius, a Roman monk from Britain, steps forth.

 PELAGIUS.